Installation

 alias ISAACSIM="${ISAACSIM_PATH}/isaac-sim.sh"

-If you only have one version of Isaac Sim installed, you can leave the *, otherwise you will have to replace it by the version that you desire to use.
 In the remaining of the documentation, we will refer to the Isaac Sim’s path as ISAACSIM_PATH , the provided python interpreter as ISAACSIM_PYTHON and the simulator itself as ISAACSIM .

 Running Isaac Sim